News

 Select from the following menus to filter the table.

-On Friday, February 28, we gathered with incredible faculty, students, and community partners for our annual Community Partner Breakfast—a celebration of collaboration and impact!
+On Friday, February 28, we gathered with incredible community partners, faculty, and staff for our annual Community Partner Breakfast—a celebration of collaboration and impact!
 We were honored to have partners from education, the arts, social services, and local nonprofits, alongside faculty from engineering, medicine, language departments, education, documentary studies, and more.
-Together, they make community-engaged learning at Duke meaningful—connecting Duke students with Durham through hands-on projects in… read more about Celebrating Community Partners »
+Together, they make community-engaged learning at Duke meaningful—connecting Duke students with Durham through hands-on projects in schools… read more about Celebrating Community Partners »

 On Friday, February 7th, Duke Service-Learning’s Community Action Project partnered with Book Harvest to support literacy in Durham by preparing donated books for local families.
 As a respected Durham nonprofit, Book Harvest ensures that children have access to books from birth, fostering a lifelong love of reading and learning.
 This initiative was part of our Pursuit of Common Good series, which connects Duke and Durham through meaningful, hands-on… read more about Supporting Literacy in Durham: Duke Service-Learning Partners with Book Harvest »